saikirangurijal/cloudcentersuite/Content/Networking/Route53domain/README_Master.md

  - service: Initiates the python script to start integration.

 Python script :
- - install_setup.py: The script will check all mandatory parameters available and installs necessary python packages also invokes external life cycle action.
+ - install_setup.py: This script will check all mandatory parameters available and installs necessary python packages also invokes external life cycle action.
- - amazon_domain_creation.py: script that invokes the api for route53 functions will domain availability and creatoing domain.
+ - amazon_domain_creation.py: This script will invoke the api for route53 functions, will check domain availability and create domain.
- - prerequiste_environments.py : Script will check required parameter for route53 management
+ - prerequiste_environments.py : This Script will check required parameter for route53 management.
- - domaincreation.json : input template json for route53 domain creation
+ - domaincreation.json : input template json for route53 domain creation.
- - util.py: utility file
+ - util.py: utility file.
- - error_utils.py: A script that handles error functionality
+ - error_utils.py: The script will handle error functionality.

 # External Lifecycle Actions as below
 External Action Bundle:  services/awsroute53.zip